 Private (and some federal) student loan payments are still due

-- Federal Family Education Loans (if owned by commercial lender).
+- Nondefaulted FFEL Loans owned by a commercial lender.

-- Perkins Loans (if held by the college you attended).
+- Perkins Loans held by a commercial lender.

-If you currently have outstanding loans that fall into any of the above categories, then refinancing might make sense.
+If you currently have outstanding loans that fall into any of the above categories, then refinancing might make sense if you are able to secure a lower interest rate or better loan terms.
 You can use a student loan refinance calculator to crunch the numbers and see how much a lower interest rate could save you.

 Refinancing federal student loans takes away benefits